 Seattle, WA - Impact Hub

-PGS Seattle shares the Impact Hub building in Pioneer Square with our friends Social Venture Partners and Impact Hub.
+PGS Seattle shares the Masins building in Pioneer Square with our friends Social Venture Partners and Impact Hub.
 This four-story, 29,000-square-foot space holds Seattle’s largest concentration of entrepreneurs, social impact investors and, of course, leading-edge education.
-The gorgeous brick and old-growth timber building is a hive of creativity and innovation where doing good means business, what matters makes money, and ideas have impact.
+The gorgeous brick and old-growth timber building is a hive of creativity and innovation where doing good means business, what matters makes money, and ideas that have an impact.

-Each semester, depending on whether they are full or part-time, students gather for two to four days a month in San Francisco or Seattle, where they engage in concentrated classroom time (as well as informal hallway conversations, breaks in the sun, student club meetings, evening community events and lunches spent catching up with friends).
+Each semester, students gather for two to four days a month (depending on whether they are full or part-time) in San Francisco or Seattle, where they engage in concentrated classroom time.
+And informal hallway conversations, breaks in the sun, student club meetings, evening community events, and lunches spent catching up with friends.
 Classes are much more than lectures; they are breakout sessions, presentations and lively discussion affording the chance for students to get to know each other and collaborate.

 Hybrid programs combine the energy and interaction of face-to-face learning with the convenience of online learning.
 Students engage in monthly intensive in-person classroom instruction and collaborative learning in a hybrid format that allows for maximum efficiency and networking with faculty and classmates.